IBM/universal-connectors/filter-plugin/logstash-filter-postgres-guardium/AwsPostgres_README.md

    ```
 3. On the collector, go to **Setup** > **Tools and Views** > **Configure Universal Connector**.
 4. If the universal connector is disabled, enable it.
-5. Click **Upload File** and upload the required plug-in for your version:

-	*  Select the [offline postgres-offline-plugins-7.5.2.zip](https://github.com/IBM/universal-connectors/raw/release-v1.2.0/filter-plugin/logstash-filter-postgres-guardium/PostgresOverCloudWatchPackage/Postgres/postgres-offline-plugins-7.5.2.zip) plug-in.
-After it uploads, click **OK**.
-This is not necessary for Guardium Data Protection v11.0p490 or later, v11.0p540 or later, v12.0 or later.
-	*  If you have installed Guardium Data Protection version 11.0p540 and/or 11.0p6505, 12.0 and/or 12p15, select the offline [cloudwatch_logs plug-in](../../input-plugin/logstash-input-cloudwatch-logs/CloudwatchLogsInputPackage/offline-logstash-input-cloudwatch_log_1_0_5.zip).
-After it is uploaded, click **OK**.
-6. Click the **plus sign (+)** to open the Connector Configuration dialog box.
+5. Click the **plus sign (+)** to open the Connector Configuration dialog box.
-7. In the **Connector name** field, enter a name for the connector.
+6. In the **Connector name** field, enter a name for the connector.
-8. Configure the input section by copying the content from the appropriate file, omitting `input{` at the beginning and the closing `}` at the end:
+7. Configure the input section by copying the content from the appropriate file, omitting `input{` at the beginning and the closing `}` at the end:
     * To fetch audit logs from CloudWatch, use the input section from [postgresCloudwatch.conf](./PostgresOverCloudWatchPackage/postgresCloudwatch.conf)..
     * To fetch audit logs from SQS, use the input section from [postgreSQS.conf](./PostgresOverSQSPackage/postgreSQS.conf).